2017 Bradford Bulls season: January 2017

 The administrators announced that two last minute bids were unsuccessful and therefore the club was liquidated.
 Following this news, winger James Clare signed for Leigh Centurions on a two-year deal.
 This sparked an exodus at Odsal as players became free agents.
 Academy products Tom Olbison, Alex Mellor and Adam O'Brien all signed with Super League clubs as Olbison joined Widnes Vikings with Mellor and O'Brien joining the Huddersfield Giants on long term deals.
 Top try scorer Kris Welham attracted numerous offers before settling on Salford Red Devils and second rower Jason Walton signed with RFL Championship side Featherstone Rovers.
 Superstar fullback Kieren Moss and prop Ben Kavanagh also signed for Hull Kingston Rovers.
 The Rugby Football League (RFL) accepted a bid to found a new club in Bradford.
 It was announced that Andrew Chalmers and a former Wigan Warriors coach, Graham Lowe, were the successful new owners.
 They immediately signed veteran halfback Leon Pryce and released coach Rohan Smith.
-In addition to this they declined to offer Aussie halfback Dane Chisholm a contract with the new club.
-During the owners press conference they revealed that Manly Sea Eagles legend Geoff Toovey would become the Bulls new coach for the 2017 season, in addition to this Leon Pryce was revealed as the captain.
+In addition to this, they declined to offer Aussie halfback Dane Chisholm a contract with the new club.
+During the owners press conference they revealed that Manly Sea Eagles legend Geoff Toovey would become the Bulls' new coach for the 2017 season.
+Leon Pryce was revealed as the captain.
 Australian second rower Lachlan Burr signed for Leigh Centurions.
 The Bulls re-signed the rest of the off contract players.
 With a makeshift side the Bulls lost 10-28 to a strong Huddersfield Giants side with Joe Keyes and Ross Oakes scoring for Bradford, Keyes kicked a conversion.
 Second-row forward Colton Roche put pen to paper on a deal to join the Bulls for the 2017 season from York City Knights.
 In the final pre-season match, Bradford narrowly lost 24-25 to League 1 side Keighley Cougars.
 New signing Roche scored the opening try before young hooker Joe Lumb scored.
 Oakes carried on from the previous week and scored whilst Iliess Macani also went over for a try, Keyes kicked three goals and Oscar Thomas kicked a conversion.
 Squad numbers were released at the end of the month, with Pryce receiving the number 6 shirt.